muchcreative/Single-Stock-EDA-Example/README.md

 **1. Standardization Vs Normalization**

 Test different ways for standardizing vs normalizing your stock data.
 For plotting, histograms, QQ-plots, ACF, and PACF plots are your friends.
 Summarize findings and understand your cutoff to identify your fat-tail distributions using these methods.

-**2. Brainstorming for Outlier Handling**
+**2. Outlier Handling**

 Check discretization, winsorization, or filling effects.